Mesmerize/Mesmerize/README.md

 -->

 ## I'm Currently a Comp Sci Student, and Software Developer 😛!
-- 😃 You Can Check Out My [Portfolio](https://brandonsportfolio.netlify.app/)!
+- 😃 You Can Check Out My First Version of My [Portfolio](https://brandonsportfolio.netlify.app/)!
+- 😃 Or My Latest Version of My [Portfolio](https://brandoncodes.netlify.app/)!
 - 👨‍💻 Learning Full Stack Development, With an Emphasis on Front End
 - 💻 Looking to Get a Job As a Front End Software Developer
 - 🥡 I Like Eating Sushi and Drinking Boba